dagronf/DSFSparkline/README.md

 ## Using prebuilt views

-DSFSparkline has a number of 'prebuilt' sparkline views available with a more limited scope, designed to be quicker to add to your project, especially relating to Interface Builder (the pre-built types provide an `@IBDesignable` interface) so you can design the look of your graph from directly within Interface Builder.
+DSFSparkline has a number of 'prebuilt' sparkline views available with a more limited scope, designed to be quicker to add to your project.

 Every prebuilt sparkline view has a SwiftUI companion view.